 The FAQ page offers more than just information.
 For the consumer’s perspective, it answers common questions related to the brand, product, or service.
 When optimized, this page becomes a useful sales tool and a source of SEO content.
+Do you know how to build an SEO-Friendly FAQ?

 Although this page isn’t designed as an aggressive marketing ploy, it helps in motivating a prospective consumer to buy a product or avail of service by answering his/her query.
 So, if the FAQ page is about delivering information in a “question and answer” format, why is there a need to customize it?